davitshahnazaryan3/IPBSD/ReadMe.txt

 -> Current version main limitations and assumptions (further development necessary) vs possible solutions:
     * All input xlsx, csv etc. files will be modified to be more flexible
-	* IMPORTANT: FOR KWARGS function refer to get_emf function
 	* Add explanations on how and in which format to provide the inputs for the software
 	* Reinforced concrete moment-resisting frame -> Steel MRF, other typologies to be included
 	* 3 Performance objective limit states -> flexible for inclusion